Esri/arcgis-runtime-samples-android/java/change-basemaps/README.md

 # Change Basemaps
-### Category: Maps and Scenes
+The Change Basemaps sample app shows how you can change basemaps from an Android Navigation Drawer.

 ![Change Basemaps App](change-basemaps.png)

-The Change Basemaps sample app shows how you can change basemaps from an Android Navigation Drawer.
+## How to use the sample
+Use the navigation drawer to select basemaps.

-## Features
+## How it works
-* ArcGISMap
-* MapView
-* Basemap
-* ViewPoint

-## Developer Pattern
 The `selectBasemaps()` method switches Basemaps based on the position of the navigation drawer selection.
-The **Basemap** is created from create methods on a `Basemap` object.
+The Basemap is created from create methods on a `Basemap` object.

 ```java
 mMap.setBasemap(Basemap.createStreets());
 ```

+## Relevant API
+* ArcGISMap
+* Basemap
+* MapView
+* ViewPoint

+#### Tags
+Maps and Scenes